-- "Make New Friends Day" The first day of camp (Monday, June 27th) and the first day of session 2 (Monday July 25th) are especially important.
+"Make New Friends Day" - The first day of camp (Monday, June 26th) and the first day of session 2 (Monday July 24th) are especially important.
 Greet every camper enthusiastically.
 Help alleviate fears.
 Go slowly.
 Be calm and reassuring.
 Campers need to learn your name as well as the names of specialists and other campers in the group.
 Specialists are encouraged to play a name game for the first few minutes of every period.
 Be certain to include all staff.

-Some parents may be on campus be polite, but give your full attention to the campers. - The campers will arrive wearing name tags that they received on the bus or when they arrive at camp.
-Group counselors will have Camp Playland back packs, "bag tags," t-shirts and sweatshirts for each camper. - Sometime during the first day show campers the bathrooms, water filling stations and the Nurse's Office.
-Set aside a time for campers to use the bathroom and get drinks - am and pm every day of the summer! - Review bus assignments with each camper.
+- Campers will arrive wearing name tags that they received on the bus or when they arrive at camp. - Group counselors will have Camp Playland backpacks, "bag tags," t-shirts and sweatshirts for each camper. - Show campers the bathrooms, water filling stations, group cubbies and changing areas in the shower house. - Set aside a time for campers to use the bathroom and get drinks am and pm every day of the summer! - Review bus assignments with each camper.
 This will help facilitate dismissal.